isabella232/partner-center-sdk-pr.pt-pt/develop/csp-customer-web-storefront.md

 ### <a name="configure-payment-types"></a>Configurar tipos de pagamento

-A aplicação utiliza atualmente um gateway PayPal, implementado em *PayPalGateway.cs.*
+A aplicação utiliza atualmente um gateway PayPal, implementado no *PayPalGateway.cs*.